Types and Literals

 -1294967296

-Naturally, this is often going to result in a bug, so we should be sure the width of our variable is sufficient to accommodate the range of values we expect that variable to store.
+This is generally going to result in a bug, so we should be sure the width of our variable is sufficient to accommodate the range of values we expect that variable to store.

 In almost all cases, this is not recommended - using a larger type is a better approach for reasons we'll cover in the next section.
 However, we should understand that unsigned integers exist, so let's cover them briefly.